Twiek/egd_site/egd_site/www/en/cookies.md

 When you access the service for the first time, you will see a cookie warning informing you how you can give or refuse consent.

-If you have given your consent, you can disable or delete the cookies at any time through the configuration of the options of the browser used on your device or terminal.
+If you have given your consent, you can disable or delete the cookies at any time through the configuration of your browser’s options on your device or terminal.

 However, users should bear in mind that if they reject or delete the cookies, we will not be able to maintain their preferences and some features will not be operational, so we will not be able to offer them personalised services and each time they use the service they will appear as a new user who will be asked to authorise the use of cookies.